rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 gets worse if you have to maintain a public API where multiple configurations are controlled in this manner.

-However, the pattern solves a valid problem and it definitely has its place.
+However, the pattern solves a valid problem and definitely has its place.
 Otherwise, it wouldn't have been picked up by pretty much every other library[^2][^3].

 If you have no idea what I'm talking about, you might want to give my previous write-up on